Leslie Jones Rips Simon & Schuster for Helping 'Spread Hate'

-“Ghostbusters” star Leslie Jones is lending her voice to a chorus of critics upset that Breitbart editor and leading white nationalist figure Milo Yiannopoulos has signed a book deal with a Simon & Schuster imprint.
+“Ghostbusters” star Leslie Jones is lending her voice to a chorus of critics upset that Breitbart editor Milo Yiannopoulos has signed a book deal with a Simon & Schuster imprint.

 In a tweet Monday, Jones, who last year faced a torrent of racist and sexist abuse from Yiannopoulos that ended up getting him permanently banned from Twitter, took aim at the publishing house for helping its authors “spread their hate.”

-Note: Editor’s Note: A previous version of this article referred to Milo Yiannopoulos as a “white nationalist.”
-Instead, he has called himself a “chronicler of, and occasional fellow traveller with the alt-right,” which espouses white nationalist views.